-In Australia, immunisations are available to protect us from preventable diseases.
+In Australia, immunisations are available to protect you from preventable diseases.

-This pre-screening can also determine what vaccines we need based on our health, age, lifestyle and occupation (HALO).
+This pre-screening can also determine what vaccines you need based on your health, age, lifestyle and occupation (HALO).

 This immunisation checklist will help you prepare so you know what to expect, and what information you will need to give your GP or clinic staff.